The Baltimore Banner thanks its sponsors. Become one.

 Adam

-Adam Willis is a city government reporter for The Baltimore Banner.
-He covers intersections of business and government in Baltimore, in addition to examining the impacts of the city's recent infusion of hundreds of millions of dollars in federal pandemic aid.
-He has worked as a historical researcher in Washington, D.C., a freelance reporter for national magazines and most recently spent two years reporting on energy, the environment and rural issues for the Fargo Forum in North Dakota.
+Adam Willis reports on climate and the environment across Maryland for The Baltimore Banner.
+He previously covered Baltimore City Hall for The Banner.
+He has also worked as a historical researcher in Washington, D.C., as a freelance reporter for national magazines and reported on state government, energy and the environment for the Fargo Forum in North Dakota.

 Latest content by Adam Willis